astro/youtube_to_feed/README.md

 node main.js astro1138 http://example.com/youtube-astro1138/ > feed.xml
 ```

-Now, make feed.xml and the downloaded files available under the base URL mentioned above.
+Now, make feed.xml and the downloaded files available at the base URL mentioned above.

 Edit the source code to change your Flattr user name. :-)